Analysis | The Scandal Embroiling South Africa’s President

 3. What does Ramaphosa say?

 In a 138-page submission to the panel, the president denied violating his presidential oath or breaking the law.
 He said he sold 20 buffalo to a Sudanese businessman for $580,000 and it was stolen while he was abroad.
 The farm manager put the cash in a safe, but later transferred it to a sofa in a spare bedroom in the president’s private house because he thought that was the safest place to keep it.
 The theft was reported to the head of the Presidential Protection Services, according to Ramaphosa.
-He’s asked the nation’s top court to set aside the panel’s report on the basis that it overstepped its mandate and based its findings on hearsay.
-Ramaphosa initially considered quitting, but later backtracked and said he would seek a second term as leader of the governing African National Congress at a Dec.
-16-20 conference.
-The party’s lawmakers used their parliamentary majority to reject the panel’s report, bolstering his chances of securing re-election.
-The winner of the top ANC post will also be its presidential candidate in national elections in 2024.
+He initially considered quitting, but later backtracked and asked the nation’s top court to set aside the panel’s report on the basis that it overstepped its mandate and based its findings on hearsay.
+The governing African National Congress’s lawmakers used their parliamentary majority to reject the panel’s findings and the party then elected Ramaphosa as its leader for a second five-year term.
+That means he’ll be its presidential candidate in national elections in 2024 bar any unforeseen developments.

 4. What happens next?

 The probes by the police and other authorities remain ongoing, and under ANC rules Ramaphosa would be forced to quit if criminal charges are laid against him.
-The ANC’s integrity committee has conducted its own investigation into whether the president brought the party into disrepute and could recommend that he step aside, although the ANC’s top leadership would likely make a final call and they are unlikely to force him out.
+The ANC’s integrity committee has also conducted its own investigation into whether the president brought the party into disrepute and could recommend that he step aside, although its top leadership will probably make a final call and they aren’t likely to force him out.

 5. What does this mean for South Africa?